Tuesday, September 7, 2010

 Digital SLR Cameras

-Digital SLR Buying Guide 2010 – Digital SLRs (also known as DSLRs) have become more popular recently, because of improved features and a dramatic drop in prices.
+DSLR & Mirrorless Camera Buying Guide 2022-2023: Digital SLRs (also known as DSLRs) have become more popular recently, because of improved features and a dramatic drop in prices.
 Once only professionals could afford a DSLR.
 The main advantage of a DSLR versus a point and shoot camera is higher image quality due to larger imager size, larger and better lenses, and better processors.
 DSLRs also give you more manual control over the camera, can shoot in RAW (uncompressed), and give you better depth of field.
 These cameras can use interchangeable lenses to increase their usefulness under a variety of situations.
-A Digital SLR is much larger than point and shoot cameras (which is necessary to house the larger imager, electronics, and larger lenses.
-The most recent innovations added to DSLRs are Live View (which allows you to compose your shot through the LCD screen instead of the viewfinder), and HD video.
-For years DSLRs could only take digital pictures, and had no video mode.
-Now many DSLRs are capable for full 1080p HD video.
-The Canon 5D Mark II was used to film the season finale of “House”.
-The most popular SLRs are those made by Canon, Nikon, and Sony.
-This buying guide help you choose which features are important and which cameras have them.

-Full Frame or Smaller Imager Size?
+Top PicksFull Frame or Smaller Imager Size?
 There are two main types of DSLRs regarding imager size.
 Those with imaging sensors that are Full-Frame and those smaller than Full-Frame.
 The imager is the heart of the camera, a light sensitive sensor that converts light into an electronic representation of the image.
 One imager type is called full frame (also referred as an FX imager) is about the same size as a frame of 35mm film.
 SLRs in the past used 35mm film.
 Lenses designed for 35mm film will behave the same on a full frame digital SLR as they did on film based SLRs.
 Full frame sensors have bigger and brighter viewfinders.
 Since these sensors are larger, they will do better in low light and are more sensitive.
 One disadvantage of a full frame DSLR is they will be larger and heavier than those with smaller sensors, and are much more expensive.

 Related Article: Full Frame DSLR Roundup and Comparison

 Megapixels.
 How much is enough?
 A megapixel is a unit of graphic resolution, or how much can a digital camera capture.
 The higher the megapixels, generally the better the picture quality.
 With more megapixels you have more options when cropping your pictures, or if you want, to blow up the picture to much larger sizes.
 Keep in mind that with more megapixels, the file sizes go up.
 A relatively new technology called gapless microlenses help boost light gathering capability so that even higher megapixels do not diminish light gathering.
+Recently we have seen the push for higher megapixels slow down, and better low light performance and dynamic range is taking over as priority.

 ISO Range: ISO determines how sensitive the image sensor is to light.
 If you set your digital camera to a low ISO, the resulting photograph will be better quality than one set at a much higher number.
 The higher the ISO the more grainy the photo will look.
 But there are times when in order to get the picture, you need a higher ISO (especially in very low light).
 Its generally felt that the higher the ISO range the better.
-ISO generally ranges from 100 on the low end to as high as 6400 and higher.
+Native ISO generally ranges from 100 on the low end to as high as 25600 and higher.

 Shutter Speed: This is a measure of how fast the shutter opens and closes to take a picture.
 In low light, you want a shutter to stay open longer, but in bright light or for fast moving action like sports, you want a faster shutter speed.
 Most DSLRs have the same slower shutter speeds.
 For faster shutter speeds the higher end cameras have a shutter speed of 1/8000 of a second.
 The other SLRs have a maximum shutter speed of 1/4000 sec.